discoverlunar/docker-php-images/README.md

 - `lunarbe/php:7.3`
 - `lunarbe/php:7.4`
 - `lunarbe/php:8.0`
+- `lunarbe/php:8.1`
 - `lunarbe/php:latest`

+In the nearby future, we will start offering PHP-FPM images as well, for now all of the above are based on mod-php in Apache.

 Each image has the core extensions available and/or enabled, and additionally has the following non-core extensions enabled:
 - `bcmath`